 My husband Chris and I moved to America in 1998 shortly after our wedding and were quite vagabondish for the first few years.
 We lived in Dallas (N Richardson & Plano).
 Then we moved to the Chicago area (Evanston, Skokie & Wheeling), and finally in March 2003, Chris was offered a position at UTK College of Veterinary Medicine.

-We fell in love with this area; the Smokey Mountains, wonderful people and the general ambiance.
-So much so, within weeks of being here we bought a house.
+We fell in love with this area; the Smoky Mountains, the wonderful people, and the general ambiance.
+So much so, within weeks of being here we bought a house!

 My creative history.